-If you want to learn about why you should use a VPN on your MacBook, iMac, or Mac Mini, please check out 5 Best VPNs for macOS.
+If you want to learn about why you should use a VPN on your MacBook, iMac, or Mac Mini, please check out 5 Best VPN for macbook.
 As its name would suggest, that article also recommendations some great VPN services to use with your Mac.

 Most VPN providers feature detailed Mac setup guides on their websites, but this article provides a general overview of how to install a VPN on your Mac.